Assessment and examination for parents

 Students need to be confident that their grades are fair.
-The IB makes sure that our examiners are tested both before they start marking and while they mark.
 Before the IB allows any examiner to mark a candidate’s work, they are fully trained and evaluated to ensure that an examiner understands what is expected.
 This process requires examiners to mark several “qualification scripts.”
-If the marks on an examiners qualification scrips do not meet IB standards then they are excluded from receiving student work.
+If the marks on an examiners qualification scrips do not meet IB standards then they are excluded from assessing student work.

 Consistent standards maintained every year